-- are not attempting an Australian Year 12 qualification in 2013 or an International Baccalaureate (IB) in Australia in 2013 or;
+- are not attempting an Australian Year 12 qualification in 2014 or an International Baccalaureate (IB) in Australia in 2013 or

-- are attempting a Queensland Year 12 in 2013 as an external student or;
+- are attempting a Queensland Year 12 in 2014 as an external student or

-- are attempting a New Zealand National Certificate of Educational Achievement (NCEA) Level 3 in 2013 or;
+- are attempting a New Zealand National Certificate of Educational Achievement (NCEA) Level 3 in 2014 or

 - received an offer through UAC last year and were granted deferment.

 If you are a local school-leaver and your Australian Tertiary Admission Rank (ATAR) is within five points of the cut-off, you may also be considered for a Flexible Entry place on the basis of additional criteria such as your HSC performance in subjects relevant to your UAC preferences.
-For 2014, the Flexible Entry scheme may offer places in the Bachelor of Arts, Bachelor of Arts (Media and Communications), Bachelor of Arts (Languages), Bachelor of Political, Economic and Social Sciences, Bachelor of Socio-Legal Studies, Bachelor of International and Global Studies and Bachelor of Arts/ Bachelor of Social Work.
+For 2015, the Flexible Entry scheme may offer places in the Bachelor of Arts, Bachelor of Arts (Media and Communications), Bachelor of Arts (Languages), Bachelor of Economics, Bachelor of Political, Economic and Social Sciences, Bachelor of International and Global Studies and Bachelor of Arts/Bachelor of Social Work.

 If you are entering through Flexible Entry or one of the Special Admissions schemes you may gain entry with a ATAR up to five points below these cut-offs.
 Because cut-offs do vary from year to year, these figures should be used as a guide only for future years.